 - MinorErrorLogMax: This TI local variable defines the number of minor errors that will be written to the TM1ProcessError.log file during process execution.
 If this variable is not defined in the process, the default number of minor errors written to the log file is 1000.

 An information cube may be defined with two dimensions-application names and the application measure.
 These two dimensions can be used to define a data point in a cube for specific applications to store and retrieve specific information, such as in the following example.
 Therefore, a TI process would read a file name to be loaded and the location of that file to be loaded:

 Additionally, the process may also read a location to write exceptions or errors that may occur during the processing:

 exceptionFilePath = CellGetS( systemVariableCubeName, systemVariableCategory , systemVariableLogsFileName ) ;

-Then, we can build our exception variable:
+Then, you can build your exception variable:

 exceptionFileName = exceptionFilePath | 'my process name' |_ Exceptions.txt';

-# — set the datasource info for this process
+# — set the data source info for this process

 DatasourceNameForServer = datasourcePath | dataFileName;